Convex-Dev/design/cad/010_transactions/README.md

 Transactions are instructions to the Convex Network submitted by users.

+Transactions SHOULD be instructions that a user wishes to see executed and reflected in the global state.
+Typical examples might be:
+- Transfer of a digital asset from one account to another
+- Executing a trade of one asset for another via a smart contract
+- Deploying or upgrading CVM code
+- Voting in a decentralised governance process
+- Registering a hash that can be used to identify and validate off-chain content (e.g. on the [Data Lattice](../024_data_lattice) )

+The general lifecycle of a transaction is as follows:

+1. Client constructs a transaction containing the desired instruction to the network
+2. Client signs the transaction using a private Ed25519 key
+3. The signed transaction is submitted to a Peer
+4. The Peer incorporates the transaction into a Belief, which is propagated to the network
+5. The transaction is confirmed in consensus according to the CPoS algorithm
+6. The Peer computes the effect of the transaction on the CVM state, and any result(s)
+7. Peer returns a confirmed transaction result to the Client

 ## Transaction Types

+All signed transactions MUST contain at least the following fields:
+- An Ed25519 **digital signature**.
+This field is critical to ensure that the transaction is authorised by the holder of the correct private key
+- An Address specifying the **origin** account for the transaction.
+This is the account that will pay any transaction fees, and against which the digital signature will be checked for cryptographic security purposes.
+- A *sequence number* specifying the order in which the transaction must be run for the origin account.
+This MUST be *one more* than the total number of transactions executed for the origin account so far. i.e. the first sequence number accepted will be `1`, the next `2` etc. This field is critical to prevent replay attacks.

 ### Transfer

-A Transfer Transaction causes a transfer of Convex Coins from an origin account to a destination account
+A Transfer Transaction causes a transfer of Convex Coins from the origin account to a destination account

-A Transfer Transaction MUST specify a Long value amount to transfer
+A Transfer Transaction MUST specify an amount to transfer, as an integer.

 The Source Account MUST be the Origin Account for the Transaction, i.e. transfers can only occur from the Account which has the correct Digital Signature

-Both Account MUST be valid, otherwise the Transaction MUST fail
+Both Accounts MUST be valid, otherwise the Transaction MUST fail

 The Transaction MUST fail if any of the following are true:
 - The source Account has insufficient balance to pay for Transfer Transaction fees.